 Why Automating Small Business Tasks First Creates Momentum

-Small businesses don’t need to automate everything at once.
-The biggest wins come from identifying repetitive tasks that drain time but don’t require creativity or judgment.
+Small businesses do not need to automate everything at once.
+The biggest wins come from identifying repetitive tasks that drain time but do not require much creativity or judgment.

 When automation removes just a few friction points, business owners often notice: